 If you’re caught unawares, and have none of these methods available to you and are becoming rapidly dehydrated, then it’s better to risk becoming sick than to die of dehydration.
 If the water is muddy, wait until the dirt falls to the bottom, and use a piece of clothing to strain any other grit before you drink.
 Please do not drink from puddles in the road, as they will most likely contain dangerous chemicals.

 Before you set out, you can purchase a Steripen.
-This is a device which purifies your water via UV light.
+This is a device that purifies your water via UV light.
 This UV light will kill bacteria and viruses.
 First, filter your water to rid it of nasty sediment, then you can proceed to purify it.

 Use the Sun